 If you’re a reasonably organized mom whose kids and husband help with household chores at any point before things get utterly, apocalyptically disgusting, you need to stop reading this blog post.
 Now.
 Go away.
 Hahah!
+I’m totally rolling my eyes at you ’cause that’s not how things are around here.

 For the rest of you who have a normal family, this is the beginning of a new day.
 Not the type of day where you hope and pray that your kids finally get it together and make all your clean-house dreams come true without a word from you.
 This is a realistic way to get your family involved in keeping your house clean.